 11 Brown St., Dayton

 A good French onion soup is rich, simple, cheesy and delicious.
-The Oakwood Club’s festive holiday decorations make enjoying this particular soup that much warmer and more jubilant.
-The pile of carmelized onions softened in beef broth with a stiff bread disc separating the soup from the shelf of melted cheese is a recipe for happiness that will never lose its luster.
-Get a bowl for just $1.25 more ($5.25 for a cup, $6.50 for a bowl) and get ready to bask in the flavor of a classic soup that the Oakwood Club has been serving up for more than 50 years.
+The Oakwood Club’s version includes a pile of carmelized onions softened in beef broth with a stiff bread disc separating the soup from the shelf of melted cheese.
+It is a recipe for happiness that will never lose its luster ($5.25 for a cup, $6.50 for a bowl) and get ready to bask in the flavor of a classic soup that the Oakwood Club has been serving up for more than 50 years.

 2414 Far Hills Ave., Oakwood